autocloudarc/0026-azure-automation-plus-dsc-lab/README.md

 The lab infrastructure includes the following components:

-1. 1 x resource group named rg##, where ## in this document represents a one or two-digit number between 1 to 16, and reflects the student number you specify during deployment.
+1. 1 x resource group named rg##, where ## in this document represents a one or two-digit number between 10 t6, and reflects the student number you specify during deployment.

 2. 3 x Windows 2019 Data Center Core domain controllers, where only 1 has been promoted to a domain controller: AZRADS##03.dev.adatum.com.
-Both AZRADS##01 & AZRADS##02 are only member servers until you promoting them.
+   Both AZRADS##01 & AZRADS##02 are optional based on the value of the -excludeAds parameter and are initially deployed only as member servers until you promote them.

 3. 1 x Widnows 2019 Data Center Development/Jump/DSCPull/DSCPush server w/the Visual Studio 2019 Community Edition VM image.
 This will be AZRDEV##01.dev.adatum.com.